- What's medical assistance in dying?

 - your provider advised that you are at risk of losing capacity to provide final consent; and

-- you made a written arrangement with your provider to consent in advance to medical assistance in dying.
+- you made a written arrangement with your provider to consent in advance to receive medical assistance in dying on a specific date.

 2. If you are eligible for medical assistance in dying and you choose to self-administer the medical assistance in dying medications, you may make a written arrangement with your provider so they can administer medical assistance in dying to you if self-administration causes you to lose decision-making capacity but does not cause your death.
 If you choose this option, the provider must be present at the time of self-administration.

 - Guidance for reporting on medical assistance in dying

 - Annual report on medical assistance in dying in Canada, 2019

 - Most responsible medical practitioner record – Patient safeguards and administration for medical assistance in dying

 - Secondary assessor record for medical assistance in dying

 - Patient request for medical assistance in dying form